EvanFranco/Guess-That-Pokemon/README.md

 # Guess that pokemon
-A React App that pokemon game using PokiAPI to get images and names for pokemon
+A React App that pokemon guessing game created by Evan Franco using PokiAPI to get images and names for pokemon

 To get started clone repo